 How does pointing your toes help with the splits?
 Keeping your feet and ankles loose prevents cramping throughout the leg as you stretch.
 Pointing and flexing your toes stretch various muscles running through your ankles and calves, running up your leg.
 Plus, your splits will look better with nicely pointed toes.

 How does WeStretch work on the splits?

 The first time you do a pose in one of the WeStretch split routines, it is only for 2 seconds.
 The initial stretch is getting your body warmed up and flowing through the range of motion.

 After that, you will do a few different repetitions of holds ranging from 5-30 seconds, depending on your stretching history.
 Each time you repeat a stretch, you’ll notice that your stretch will deepen each time.

-By not holding any stretch longer than thirty seconds at most, this reduces the chance of injury and muscle fatigue.
+Not holding any stretch longer than thirty seconds at most, reduces the chance of injury and muscle fatigue.
 When you take breaks, you allow your body to rest and improve each time.

 Find these split-specific routines under any of the dance options in the activity customization screen.
-Each stretching routine for the splits is unique and built for you the moment you decide to stretch.
+Each stretching routine is unique and built for you the moment you decide to stretch.

 Tips and tricks for gaining your splits